openrails/openrails/Source/Documentation/Manual/operation.rst

 Basic AI Functionality

 - OR supports AI trains.
-In time, the AI system will become more advanced with new features.
+The AI system is becoming more and more advanced with new features.
 - OR supports two distinct ways of controlling trains: it supports traditional activities in compatibility with MSTS, and it also supports :ref:`Timetable <timetable>` mode.
 Note that various options and settings are sometimes limited to either activity or Timetable mode.
-- AI trains can meet if both paths have passing sections defined at the same place.
+- AI trains can meet if both paths have passing sections defined at the same place, or if their paths lead them to different tracks at the meet station.
 - Waiting points and reverse points work.
 Reverse points can be used in both Activity and Timetable modes, while waiting points can only be used in Activity mode.